T1543.002: Systemd Service

 MaxPatrol SIEM knowledge base

-unix_mitre_attck_persistence: PT-CR-1671: Unix_Systemd_Service_Modify: Persistence on a host was gained by changing a system service file.
+unix_mitre_attck_persistence: PT-CR-1671: Unix_Systemd_Service_Modify: Possible persistence on a host gained by modifying a system service file.
 Attackers can create or modify systemd services to repeatedly execute malicious payloads.

 Detection